Northumberland Line: Service

-Now in operation, it is anticipated that the new passenger service will continue to run every 30 minutes between 6:00 am and 7:30 pm Monday to Saturday, with hourly services provided in the evenings and all-day on Sundays.
-It is predicted that the new passenger service will have an end-to-end journey time of 36 minutes.
+Passenger service runs every 30 minutes between 6:00 am and 7:30 pm Monday to Saturday, with hourly services provided in the evenings and all-day on Sundays.
+The passenger service has an end-to-end journey time of 36 minutes.
 The initial services in December 2024 called at Seaton Delaval and Ashington (Newsham is now also observed), with some also stopping at Manors, and with journey times of 34-37 minutes.

+Future proposals

+Ashington station has been developed in such a way that an extension, such as that previously proposed to Newbiggin-by-the-Sea and Woodhorn could still be built, albeit part of a separate scheme.
+As of the end of 2025, there were calls to resurrect as a park and ride scheme as well as extend the railway by 1.6 km into the centre of Newbiggin-by-the-Sea.
+This will require new track and is all subject to a feasibility study.
+A formal bid was launched in December 2025 for this.